Even the much hyped promotional song Harfun Maula can’t save director Amin Hajee’s mystery thriller which suffers due to weak direction

 Ashwini Kalsekar is good as a cop.
 It’s a relief seeing a known face in that role.
 Atil Kulkarni also renders faith to the plot when he appears much in the later part of the second half.
 Vidya Malwade has a small role and she is just okay, mostly over.

 Karim Hajee is mostly loud and over the top.
 Just okay

 Music is surprisingly good.
 Two songs are remade versions and others are new.
 But all of them collectively make the film charming.
 The songs make the viewing experience better giving the film more connect.
 The score could be better.
 The scenes lacked a gripping appeal, which could have come through a more intelligent score.

 Cinematography by Arun Prasad is poor.
 The shots, frames, angles are all bland and flat.
-The closeups are not natural and seem forced.
+The close-ups are not natural and seem forced.
 It could be so much better.
-Futile usage of various coloured lighting is enough to make out that the person lacks experience.
-Productions design by Nida Diwan also lacks fervour.
+Futile usage of various colored lighting is enough to make out that the person lacks experience.
+Productions design by Nida Diwan also lacks fervor.
 The sets are mostly tacky and too dramatic.

 Ballu Saluja’s editing could be sharper in the second half.
 The film could be easily chopped by 15-20mins.

 It’s a decent story.
 But the execution gets repulsive in the sense that although the characters talk of edgy suspense, you mostly sit blank.